patrickbucher/docs/weinberg/how-software-is-built.md

 A software project can be modeled as a game, in which a control strategy is applied to go from an initial bad state (present position) to a final good state (winning position).
-In a deterministic game, the player is in the po sition of the perfect controller.
+In a deterministic game, the player is in the position of the perfect controller.
 There is no randomness, and the model covers all possible ways a game can unfold (moves and countermoves).
 Tic Tac Toe and Chess are both games that—theoretically—allow for perfect control.
 However, there are